unalunsal/ML-for-Portfolio-Optimization/README.md

 # Machine Learning for Trading
-I will be posting seperate .py files for portfolio optimization by using Machine Learning with Python Scientific computing stack .
+I will be posting seperate .py files for portfolio optimization by using Machine Learning with Python Scientific computing stack.

 # sharpe_ratio.py
 Let`s start with very common way for stock selection which is Sharpe Ratio.